DeveloperJosh/gogo-crawler/README.md

 # Gogo Crawler

-Gogo Crawler is a web crawling tool designed
+Gogo Crawler is a web crawling tool designed to crawl the web and store the data in a MongoDB database.

 ## Table of Contents